Laura78550/projetnode/README.md

 # Projetnodejs-music

+# Description :
+NodeJs project that allows you to view, modify, add and delete music lyrics.

-# Dependencies
+# Team
-- nodeJs 12.13.0 et +
-- npm ou yarn ou pnpm
+- Laura Pineau : laura.pineau@mail-ecv.fr

 # API documentation
 An API is available to get the lyrics of a song.
 The documentation is available on Apiary.io: http://docs.lyricsovh.apiary.io/.

+# Prerequisites:
+- nodeJs 12.13.0 and more
+- npm or yarn vs pnpm

-# Team
+# Project Dependencies
-- Laura Pineau : laura.pineau@mail-ecv.fr
-- Melissa Benmeziane : melissa.benmeziane@mail-ecv.fr
-- Takwa Belghith : takwa.belghith@mail-ecv.fr
+- express
+- express-joi-validation
+- joi
+- http-errors
+- jsonwebtoken
+- nodemon
+- axios
+- body-parser
+- sequelize
+- sqlite3
+- statuses
+- uuid
+- bcrypt

 # Installation
 - Step 1